TechnicJelle/BMUtils/README.md

 # BMUtils
-A small library with a collection of useful functions for BlueMap addons.
+A small library with a collection of useful functions for BlueMap addons, that I have created while working on my own BlueMap addons.

 Should work with any plugin/mod-loader.
 Currently only tested with Paper.
 Please let me know if you have any issues when using other platforms!